agnesoft/adev/README.md

 -   `CLANG` is the clang executable to use, e.g. `clang++-11`
 -   `LIBCXX_PREFIX` is the location of your `libc++` installation/build that contains include and lib directories.

+## Tools

+### clang-format

+The `.clang-format` configuration file is present int the root of the repository and should be used for formatting of all C++ source files.

+### clang-tidy

+**Currently only clang with libc++ are supported**

+The `.clang-tidy` configuration file is present in the root of the repository along with the `compile-flags.txt` that are used by the `clang-tidy` tool to perform the static analysis on the source files.
+The analysis of all files can be performed with `./clang-tidy.sh`.